AdobeDocs/advertising.en/help/integrations/analytics/conversion-metrics-from-evars.md

 After the metric is available, you can use it to create an objective, which you can then assign to a Search, Social, & Commerce portfolio or use as a [custom goal](/help/dsp/optimization/custom-goal.md) for a DSP package.

-see the Optimization Guide chapter on "Objectives," which is available from within Search, Social, & Commerce
+For more information about creating objectives, see the Optimization Guide chapter on "Objectives," which is available from within Search, Social, & Commerce

 >[!MORELIKETHIS]
 >